2003

 Lampard, Cole and Carrick, handing him the club chequebook in those days meant there was

-a good chance things might go all apple'n'pear-shaped, because for every Paulo Di Canio
+a good chance things might go all pear-shaped, because for every Paulo Di Canio

 signing there was a Florin Raducioiu, or worst of all... a Marco Boogers.
 The Dutch striker,